UAS Airport Operators Guide

-FAA regulations apply to the entire National Airspace System (NAS) -- "unregulated" airspace does not exist.
-Drone operators and airport operators should be familiar with the difference between controlled and uncontrolled airspace, and where you can legally fly sUAS assets.
+Federal Aviation Administration (FAA) regulations apply to the entire National Airspace System (NAS) -- "unregulated" airspace does not exist.
+Drone operators and airport operators should be familiar with the difference between controlled and uncontrolled airspace, as well as where UAS assets can be flown legally.

 Controlled airspace is found around some airports and at certain altitudes where air traffic controllers are actively communicating with, directing, and separating all air traffic.
 Other airspace is considered uncontrolled in the regard that air traffic controllers are not directing air traffic within its limits.

-It is recommended that airport operators work with pilots of UAS to coordinate their flight operations.
-Working with UAS operators makes the airspace ultimately safer for manned aircraft, and encourages UAS operators to coordinate with airports before operating.
+It is recommended that airport operators work with pilots of UAS to coordinate flight operations.
+Working with UAS operators makes the airspace ultimately safer for manned aircraft and encourages UAS operators to coordinate with airports before operating.
 The Airport Operators UAS Checklist form may be helpful for tracking drone operations near airports.

-The following is a list of questions, that at a minimum, the airport operator should ask:
+The following is a list of questions that, at a minimum, the airport operator should ask.

-- Name of person(s) operating the UAS
+- What is the name of person(s) operating the UAS?

-- Contact information for the Remote PIC
+- What is the contact information for the Remote PIC?

-- Date and time of flight operation?
+- What is the date and time of the flight operation?

 - How long will the operation take place?